Teresa Palmer

-Early life
+Early life and education

-Palmer was born and raised in Adelaide, South Australia, the only child of Kevin Palmer, an investor, and Paula Sanders, a former nurse and missionary.
+Teresa Mary Palmer was born and raised in Adelaide, South Australia.
 Her parents separated when she was three, and divorced in 1992 when she was six.
 She has a stepmother, Karen Palmer, as well as two half-sisters and three stepbrothers, who lived with her father.
-Palmer stated to Interview that she "came from rather humble beginnings"; she lived in public housing with her mother, while regularly visiting her father at his farm near Mylor in the Adelaide Hills (which she later purchased as an adult).
+Palmer has said that she came from "humble beginnings"; she lived in public housing with her mother, while regularly visiting her father at his farm near Mylor in the Adelaide Hills (which she later purchased as an adult).
 Palmer was named after Mother Teresa by her mother, and has stated that she had a "tough upbringing" due to her mother's manic depression.

-Palmer was a student at Mercedes College, a private Catholic day school, and won a local-casting audition, "Search for a Movie Star," in 2003.
+Palmer was a student at Mercedes College, a private Catholic day school.

+She won a local casting audition, "Search for a Movie Star," in 2003.
 Her first acting job was dressing up as a Strawberry Shortcake doll and as an elf assistant to mall Santa Clauses on weekends for promotions in shopping centres near Adelaide.
-Palmer went to acting classes for a couple of years and appeared in several television commercials.
-She was a fast-food attendant at Hungry Jack's in Rundle Mall in 2005, before working at clothing retailers Supré, Mambo Australia and Cotton On.
+She went to acting classes for a couple of years and appeared in several television commercials.
+She worked various part-time jobs, including as a fast-food attendant at Hungry Jack's in Rundle Mall in 2005, and clothing retailers Supré, Mambo Australia, and Cotton On.

-After graduating from high school, Palmer thought that she would work in an animal rescue service, and eventually open her own animal welfare agency.
-She was accepted into a university to study teaching and was taking a course on journalism, but had always dreamt of acting.
-She got a call from an agent about appearing in a student film, 2:37.
-The director had seen her head shot on the acting agency's website and wanted her to be in the movie.
-Palmer dropped out of the university to work on the film.
+Palmer initially thought that she would work in an animal rescue service after leaving school, and eventually open her own animal welfare agency.
+However, after graduating from high school, she was accepted into university to study teaching, but had always dreamt of acting.
+While doing course on journalism, she got a call from an agent about appearing in a student film, 2:37, after the director had seen her head shot on the acting agency's website.
+Palmer dropped out of university to work on the film.